Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 Batley and Spen was British politics at its peak.

-The Tory candidate kept his head down as Labor and former Labor George Galloway tear each other apart over Palestine.
+The Tory candidate kept his head bowed as Labor and former Labor George Galloway tore over Palestine.

 This by-election was unique.